lab-antwerp-1/group1/people/Ömer.md

-# Bio:
+# Bio

 My name is Ömer.
 I'm from Turkey.
-I have a Bachelor of Science (Economics) degree from Singapore Management University.
+I have a Bachelor of Science (Economics) degree from
+Singapore Management University.
 I like to play football, chess and table tennis.